- Getting Started

 - Our partners have indicated that this data-driven approach best meets their needs.

 - Our students accessibility interns have indicated that this process allows them to stay more organized when working on courses and when looking back at past courses.

 - The Digital Experience Team is hoping to better track and represent the great progress that is being made to university executive stakeholders.
 This data-driven approach allows us to track more detailed information about course accessibility improvements at MSU.

 - Our partners have indicated that they want to see a certification for accessibility improvements to courses.

 Where to find out more information?

 To learn more about the CAR/CAB process, please complete this consultation form.
-The form will be processed within 1 - 2 days and you will receive a response from the Digital Content team.
+The form will be processed within 1 - 2 days and you will receive a response from the Digital Experience team.